anderkve/FYS3150/book/projects/project4.md

 ```

 **Theoretical background:** *What follows here is a very brief summary.
-For more information see Chapters 13.4 and 13.4.1 of Morten Hjort-Jensen's lecture notes, and references therein.*
+For more information see Chapters 13.4 and 13.4.1 of Morten Hjorth-Jensen's lecture notes, and references therein.*

 One of the many fascinating aspects of so-called critical phenomena is that vastly different physical systems can exhibit the same behaviour close to their critical point (here: critical temperature).
-This behaviour is decsribed by power laws, with exponents called *critical exponents*.
+This behaviour is described by power laws, with exponents called *critical exponents*.
 For the *infinite* 2D Ising model, the mean magnetization, heat capacity and susceptibility behave as

 $$
 \langle |m| \rangle &\propto |T - T_c(L=\infty)|^{\beta}\\